OCA/vertical-ngo/framework_agreement_sourcing/README.rst

 framework_agreement.
 This makes the concept of agreements closer to standard odoo pricelists, with the extra features of agreements added.

+Note that only for running unit tests, the mock module is needed.

 Bug Tracker
 ===========